NYPL/dgx-global-search/README.md

-# NYPL React boilerplate
+# NYPL Global Search

-Isomorphic React boilplate
+This repository is the global search application for nypl.org

 The goods: